pipe-cd/pipecd/README.md

 - Analysis by metrics, log, smoke test
 - Automatic rollback
 - Configuration drift detection
-- Realtime application state
 - Insight shows delivery perfomance

 **Easy to Use**
 - Operations by Pull Request: scale, rolling update, rollback by PR
+- Realtime visualization of application state
+- Deployment pipeline to see what is happenning
 - Intuitive UI
-- Deployment pipeline to see what is happenning
-- ...

 **Easy to Operate**
 - Just 2 components: piped and control-plane